Lightstreamer/Lightstreamer-example-StockList-client-ios/README.md

 ## Install

-Binaries for the application are not provided.
-A downloadable version will be available on the App Store soon.
+Binaries for the application are not provided, but it may be downloaded from the App Store at [this address](https://itunes.apple.com/us/app/lightstreamer-stock-list/id930445387?mt=8).
+The downloaded app will connect to Lightstreamer's online demo server.

 ## Build